This document describes the basics of using Dialogflow CX. It provides an overview of the most important concepts.

 CX parameters are similar to ES parameters, but the utility and scope has been expanded, and the syntax to reference parameters has changed.

 For each page, you can define a form, which is a list of parameters that should be collected from the end-user for the page.
 The agent interacts with the end-user for multiple conversation turns, until it has collected all of the required form parameters, which are also known as page parameters.
-For each form parameter, you also provide prompts that the agent uses to request that information from the end-user.
+The agent collects these parameters in the order defined on the page.
+For each required form parameter, you also provide prompts that the agent uses to request that information from the end-user.
 This process is called form filling.

 For example, you might create a form